Why no eclipse every full and new moon? | EarthSky.org

 Node passages of the moon: 2001 to 2100

-Once again, relative to the moon’s phases, the nodes move about 30o westward (clockwise) along the ecliptic each month.
-So in September 2017 – the month following the eclipse month of August 2017 – it’ll be a waxing gibbous moon (not a full moon) that crosses the moon’s descending node on September 4 and a waning crescent moon (not a new moon) that crosses the moon’s ascending node on September 17.
+The following new moon and full moon happen again nearly 30 degrees farther eastward as measured by the constellations of the zodiac in about 29.5 days.
+But the moon returns to its node a good two days earlier than that, or in about 27.2 days.
+After the eclipses of January 6 and January 21, 2019, it’ll be a waning crescent moon (not a new moon) that crosses the moon’s descending node on February 3, 2019, and a waxing gibbous moon (not a full moon) that crosses the moon’s ascending node on February 17, 2019.

-Even though the moon’s orbit is inclined to that of Earth – and even though there’s not an eclipse with every full and new moon – there are more eclipses than you might think.
+Even though the moon’s orbit is inclined to that of Earth – and even though there’s not an eclipse with every new and full moon – there are more eclipses than you might think.

 There are from four to seven eclipses every year.
-Some are lunar, some are solar, some are total, and some are partial.
+Some are solar, some are lunar, some are total, and some are partial.
 All are marvelous to behold – a reminder that we live on a planet – a chance to experience falling in line with great worlds in space!

+Bottom line: There’s no eclipse at every full moon and new moon because the moon’s orbit is inclined to Earth’s orbit by about five degrees.
+Most of the time, the sun, Earth and moon don’t line up precisely enough to cause an eclipse.
+But sometimes, more often than you might expect, they do!

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.